FrederikKjaerS/Hootciv/src/test/java/hotciv/standard/Testlist.md

 * Cities do not grow but stay at population size 1
 * ~~Cities produce 6 `production' after a round has ended~~
 * Cities' population size is always 1
-* Player's city can produce archers
-* Player's city can produce legions
-* Player's city can produce settlers
-* ~~Player can select unit for production~~
-* ~~Player can select to produce archer~~
-* ~~Player can select to produce Legion~~
-* ~~Red City can produce archer~~
-* ~~Red city can produce Legion
-* Units cost is deducted from cities treasury of production.
-* Produced unit is placed on its city
-* Place new unit on north tile, if units on city.
-* Place units clockwise around city, if tiles are occupied.

 ### Players
 * ~~Red is the first player in turn~~